-Although approximately one-quarter of all menopausal women have endured a compression fracture, the number increases to four in 10 for women over 80.
+Although about one-quarter of all menopausal women have endured a compression fracture, the number increases to four in 10 for women over 80.
 While far more frequent in women, men also become more susceptible to compression fractures as they age.

 Compression Fracture Symptoms

-When compression fractures appear suddenly after an accident, sports injury or sudden inappropriate movement, they tend to exhibit symptoms that include:
+When compression fractures appear suddenly after an accident, sports injury, or sudden inappropriate movement, they tend to exhibit symptoms that include:

 - Immediate severe stabbing pain that may take weeks to months to dissipate

 - Middle or lower back pain

 - The sides and front of the spine are more sensitive than the back of the spine

 Compression fractures due to osteoporosis tend to develop over time and have symptoms such as: